particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ## Particle CLI

-The Particle CLI [`particle config env`](/reference/developer-tools/cli/#particle-config-env) command allows adding, changing, or deleting variables using the command line instead of the console.
+The Particle CLI [particle config env](/reference/developer-tools/cli/#particle-config-env) command allows adding, changing, or deleting variables using the command line instead of the console.

-You can also retrieve values from a device connected by USB using [`particle usb env`](/reference/developer-tools/cli/#particle-usb-env).
+You can also retrieve values from a device connected by USB using [particle usb env](/reference/developer-tools/cli/#particle-usb-env).